 Allowance for credit losses for unfunded commitments: Craft3 estimates expected credit losses on unfunded commitments.
 The estimate includes consideration of the likelihood that funding will occur and an estimate of expected credit losses on commitments expected to be funded over its estimated life using the same model as the other loan portfolio segments described above.
-Craft3's allowance for credit losses for unfunded commitments was \$709,803 as of December 31, 2023.
+Craft3's allowance for credit losses for unfunded commitments was \$785,488 and \$709,803 as of December 31, 2024 and 2023, respectively.
 The allowance for credit losses for unfunded commitments is presented in the accounts payable and accrued expenses line of the consolidated statements of financial position.
 Changes in the allowance for credit losses for unfunded commitments is reflected in the credit loss expense line of the consolidated statements of activities.
-During the year ended December 31, 2023, Craft3 recorded a credit loss expense of (\$37,416) associated with unfunded commitments.
+During the years ended December 31, 2024 and 2023, Craft3 recorded a credit loss expense of \$75,685 and \$(37,416), respectively, associated with unfunded commitments.

 Furniture and equipment: Furniture and equipment are recorded at cost.
 Depreciation is recorded using the straight-line method over the estimated useful lives of the assets, ranging from three to 30 years, or in the case of leasehold improvements, the lesser of the useful life of the asset or the lease term.
 Asset purchases in excess of \$2,500 are capitalized.
-Furniture and equipment balances are shown net of accumulated depreciation of \$724,560 and \$1,138,617 at December 31, 2023, and 2022, respectively.
-Depreciation expense for the years ended December 31, 2023 and 2022, was \$103,168 and \$145,706, respectively.
+Furniture and equipment balances are shown net of accumulated depreciation of \$458,460 and \$532,431 at December 31, 2024 and 2023, respectively.
+Depreciation expense for the years ended December 31, 2024 and 2023, was \$111,871 and \$103,169, respectively.